• Skip to content

 Like many types of federal benefits, it can be hard to understand the ins and outs of VA disability benefits.
 The process of applying can be incredibly overwhelming, requiring a substantial amount of paperwork.
 Some veterans are reluctant to undertake the process, daunted by the levels of bureaucracy and the possibility of having their claim rejected.

 Despite all of the forms and evidence required, if you are disabled as a result of your military service, you may be entitled to compensation.
-According to the 2019 VA compensation charts, your monthly benefits could be substantial based on your level of disability.
-Read on to learn more about VA benefits — and the amount of compensation you may receive in 2019.
+According to the 2021 VA disability pay chart, your monthly benefits could be substantial based on your level of disability.
+Read on to learn more about VA benefits — and the amount of compensation you may receive in 2021.

 What Is VA Disability Compensation?